LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Important Patterns & Preferences

 ### Project Patterns
+- Using data-test attributes for test selectors rather than CSS classes or element types
+- Custom Cypress commands for common operations
 - Early returns for error handling in React components
 - Feature-focused organization of code
 - Component-based architecture with clear hierarchy